When new managers are appointed, employers often evaluate their technical skills or industry-related experience before

 Interpersonal skills are on top of this list, as a good leader needs to be able to communicate with, motivate and discipline employees.

 Whether you are looking to hire a new manager for your firm, or you are a new manager looking to improve and have had no formal Management Training, consider which areas you need to work on to be more productive.

-Verbal communication is key when leading a team.
+This is a key when leading a team.

 Managers must be able to speak concisely, professionally and to the point.